 The students of On Exhibit: The Art of the Pacific Islands thank the following staff members from the IU Art Museum for sharing their time and expertise with the class: Diane Pelrine, Linda Baden, Ed Maxedon, Brian Garvey, Kevin Montague, Anita Bracalente, Katherine Paschal, Ann Fields, Max Shaw, and Dennis Deckard.
 Thanks also to Jim Canary of the Lilly Library.
-The web module would not have been possible without the work of Illya Moskin, Webmaster.
+The web module would not have been possible without the work of Illya Moskin, Web Developer.

 The class was taught by Jennifer Wagelie, whose position as Senior Academic Officer at the IU Art Museum, and by extension, the class itself, is supported by the Andrew W. Mellon Foundation.